hapax/hapax.github.io/assets/form.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Reductionism, form and emergence"
+title:  "Reductionism and structure"
 categories: [Mathematics, Physics, Philosophy]
-date:  2021-01-26
+date:  2021-02-08
 ---

-**January 26, 2021.** *Various musings on the philosophies of science, mathematics, and Aristotle.*
+**February 8, 2021.** *Some philosophical reflections on the nature of scientific explanation, structure, emergence, and the unreasonable effectiveness of mathematics.*

 #### Introduction